Search POM Topics

 • Target HbA1c < 9% prior to elective surgery.

-• Patients with Hb!ac > 9% have poorer outcomes and the ADS-ANZCA Guidelines recommend delaying elective surgery to obtain better glycaemic control1.
+• Patients with HbA1c > 9% have poorer outcomes and the ADS-ANZCA Guidelines recommend delaying elective surgery to obtain better glycaemic control.

 • This delay may be 1-2 weeks in urgent surgery settings, or 3 months in less urgent settings.